clach04/puren_tonbo/README.md

 Does NOT prompt for password, requires setting `PT_PASSWORD` environment variable.

+### television channel for fuzzy find

+See integrations/television/

+Install and edit to select password prefered password prompt option.

 ### vim plugin

 Tested under Linux with vim 8.0 and 8.1. under x86, x64, and arm 32-bit.